-CIT Bank quick facts
+Quick Facts: CIT Bank

 - No ATM, overdraft, or monthly fees

-- Backed by First Citizens Bank
+- FDIC-insured and backed by First Citizens Bank

 Pros